Jock O'Connell is widely regarded as one of California's foremost

 Mr. O'Connell has been a lecturer at the University of California at Davis and at California State University, Sacramento.

-Until recently stepping down, he held the position of International Trade and Economics Advisor at the University of California
+Between 2005 and 2010, he held the position of International Trade and Economics Advisor at the University of California Center

 of the latest developments in world trade and their effect on California's economy.

-Mr. O'Connell is a member of the Transportation Research Board's Committee on Intergovernmental Relations in Aviation.
+Mr. O'Connell served for two terms on the Transportation Research Board's Committee on Intergovernmental Relations in Aviation.

 As a division of the National Research Council, the Transportation Research Board advises Congress, executive-branch federal